 What is assisted stretching?
 Assisted stretching can be any type of stretching that another person (partner, therapist, instructor) helps with.

 What kind of tools is it used with (if any)?
-Instructors and therapists might use yoga blocks, straps, elastic bands or gym equipment to help in assisted stretching, but usually, just use their hands to help with both body awareness and gentle intensification of the stretch.
-Of course, they can teach clients how to use tools like the ones listed.
+Instructors and therapists might use yoga blocks, straps, elastic bands or gym equipment to help in assisted stretching, but usually they will just use their hands to help with both body awareness and gentle intensification of the stretch.
+Of course, they can also teach clients how to use tools like the ones listed.

 What differentiates assisted stretching from yoga or traditional flexibility classes?
 In most yoga or stretching classes, the students do their stretches and other exercises by themselves, with verbal instruction.
-Rarely would an instructor touch them, in some states this is even forbidden.
-In very good classes instructors might walk around and help individuals, sometimes lightly touching a body part to bring awareness to that area (for example in explaining what a flat back is), but not deepening or intensifying a stretch.
-There are some rare classes in which assisted stretching is done by instructors but usually they don’t have time to do this for several students, and if it’s done in a hurry, it can be harmful.
+Rarely would an instructor touch them; in some states this is even forbidden.
+In very good classes, instructors might walk around and help individuals, sometimes lightly touching a body part to bring awareness to that area (for example in explaining what a flat back is), but not deepening or intensifying a stretch.
+There are some rare classes in which assisted stretching is done by instructors but they usually don’t have time to do this for several students, and it can be harmful when done in a hurry.

 What are some of the benefits for clients?
-Especially clients new to exercising and stretching often have trouble finding the muscles they want to stretch.
-Assistance can help them gain that awareness so they can truly learn effective stretches.
-For experienced and highly aware clients and athletes, assistance can deepen the stretch to a level otherwise inaccessible or for areas that can’t be stretched by oneself easily.
-There are also stretching modalities, like PNF stretching, that improve range of motion significantly and are more effective with assistance than without.
+Some clients, especially those new to exercising and stretching, can have trouble finding the muscles they want to stretch.
+Assistance can help them gain that awareness so they can learn some truly effective stretches.
+For experienced and highly aware clients and athletes, assistance can deepen the stretch to an otherwise inaccessible level, or it can reach areas that can’t be stretched easily by oneself.
+There are also stretching modalities – like PNF stretching – that improve range of motion significantly, and are more effective with assistance than without.

 What are the top 3 reasons clients seek assisted stretching therapy?

-- help relax muscles that are uncomfortably tight
+- To help relax muscles that are uncomfortably tight;

-- gain functional mobility after problems like frozen shoulder
+- To gain functional mobility after problems like frozen shoulder; and

 Is there anyone it’s not recommended for?